vsmjs/vsm-dictionary-ensembl-genomes/README.md

 `gene_synonyms` | Array | NO | `terms[i].str` | We map the whole array
 `species` | Array | NO | `z.species` | We use the first element only

-### Map EnsemblGenomes to Match VSM object
+### Map Ensembl Genomes to Match VSM object

 This specification relates to the function:
  `getEntryMatchesForString(str, options, cb)`

+Firstly, if the `options.filter.dictID` is properly defined and in the list of dictIDs the `http://www.ensemblgenomes.org` dictID is not included, then an **empty array** of match objects is returned.

-An example of a URL string that is being built and send to the EBI Search's REST API when requesting for `tp53`, is:
+Otherwise, an example of a URL string that is being built and send to the EBI Search's REST API when requesting for `tp53`, is:
 ```
 https://www.ebi.ac.uk/ebisearch/ws/rest/ensemblGenomes_gene?query=tp53&fields=id%2Cname%2Cdescription%2Cgene_synonyms%2Cspecies&size=20&start=0&format=json
 ```